ShellShoccar-jpn/csp_en/README.md

 ## Disclaimer

 This document is not complete.
 It perhaps contains some mistakes and insufficient.
 If you notice such points, please give me your advice or send me your pull request.
-It is welcome!
+That's our pleasure.
 Let's make useful knowledge together!